artiomn/markdown_articles_tool/README.md

 ![Python application](https://github.com/artiomn/markdown_images_downloader/workflows/Python%20application/badge.svg)

-# Markdown articles tool 0.0.3
+# Markdown articles tool 0.0.4

-Version 0.0.3.
+Version 0.0.4.

 Tool can be used:

 - To download markdown article with images and replace image links.
   Find all links to images, download images and fix links in the document.
   Similar images may be deduplicated by content hash.

-**In the next version:**
 - Convert Markdown documents to:
   * HTML.
   * PDF.

 ## Usage